innocenzi/laravel-vite/docs/src/guide/multiple-configurations.md

 # Multiple configurations

-Vite does not support writing multiple bundles.
+Vite currently does not support writing multiple bundles.
 It will always write one manifest, with potentially a `vendor.js` file containing third-party and shared code.

 Sometimes though, you may need to create multiple bundles, and in that case you will need multiple configuration files.

-## Context
+## Creating multiple configurations

-Say you need a specific configuration for a back-office that uses different dependencies than the front-office.
-This documentation will guide you through its setup.
+Say you need a specific bundle for a back-office that uses different dependencies than the front-office.
+This documentation will guide you through that setup.

 You will need to update `config/vite.php`, create a new `vite.back-office.config.ts`, give the configuration name to the `@vite` directive and run slightly different development and build commands.

-## `config/vite.php` configuration
+## Updating Laravel Vite's config

 Open `config/vite.php` and duplicate the `default` array located in `configs`, and call it `back-office`: